 In June 2011, the FASB issued authoritative guidance requiring entities to report components of other comprehensive income in either a single continuous statement or in two separate, but consecutive statements of net income and other comprehensive income.
-The company has included a consolidated statement of comprehensive income for the three months ended March 31, 2015 and 2014.
+The company has included a condensed consolidated statement of comprehensive income for the three and six months ended June 30, 2015 and 2014.

-New Account Guidelines
+New Accounting Guidelines